mick3/Milestone_1_ThirdEyeBlind_Site/README.md

-Collapsible navbar dropdown code found here: https://stackoverflow.com/questions/42401606/how-to-hide-collapsible-bootstrap-4-navbar-on-click
+Collapsible navbar dropdown code found here: https://stackoverflow.com/questions/42401606/how-to-hide-collapsible-bootstrap-4-navbar-on-click Since I created a single-page app, the default navbar wasn't enough.
+The default navbar expects when you are clicking to go to a different segment of the page, that you'll be reloading the entire site and navigating elsewhere.
+For a single-page app, additional code was needed.

 I received help from Anthony O'Brien, a channel lead for "User Centric Front-End": he let me use some javascript for the main dropdown menu to collapse after clicking on one of the menu elements, since the entire project is a singe-page HTML project.
 The default dropdown menu wasn't sufficient for use with a single-page element because it only disappears because we are navigating to a different page and it is reloading an entire page.
 I have a single-page web app, so after you click the dropdown, it navigates to a different page section, and also collapses with the javascript implementation.